Shitaro/haphysics-pages-old/README.md

 ## Description

-This web page provides my insights on natural science, programming and electronics.
+This website provides my insights on natural science, programming and electronics.

 My website is composed of...